Center for Research Libraries - Global Resources Network

-The CRL Global Resources Network is currently engaged in a two-year project supported by the John D. and Catherine T. MacArthur Foundation to examine how human rights organizations use digital technology to document human rights abuses.
+In 2012 CRL completed a two-year study, supported by the John D. and Catherine T. MacArthur Foundation, to examine how human rights organizations and activists use digital technologies to document human rights abuses.

-Sponsored by the foundation’s Human Rights and International Justice program, the GRN project analyzes technologies used by human rights monitoring and activist groups in three world regions with the goal of identifying ways by which electronically or digitally produced documentation is maintained and protected for long-term use.
-GRN is working with a number of human rights organizations and archiving groups in the U.S. and abroad on this project.
+Sponsored by the Foundation’s Human Rights and International Justice program, the project analyzed technologies used by human rights monitoring and activist groups in three world regions, to determine how electronically or digitally produced documentation is collected, maintained and protected for long-term use.

-A key piece of the The Human Rights Electronic Evidence Study is a focus on electronically generated documentation collected and created by organizations in three countries: Mexico, the Russian Federation, and Rwanda.
-The purpose here is to examine how organizations and institutions in those countries collect and handle documentation and evidence.
-The study will determine how the practices of such organizations coincide with the purposes of investigators, prosecutors, courts, international NGOs, scholars, and archives.
-This research also seeks to identify practical measures, tools, and standards for improving practice and ensuring greater integrity and durability for electronic evidence.
+A key focus of the The Human Rights Electronic Evidence Study was the electronically generated documentation of human rights abuses created and collected by organizations in Mexico, nations in the Russian Federation, and Rwanda.
+The purpose here was to examine how such documentation is collected and handled, and to ascertain to what extent current practices support the purposes of investigators, prosecutors, courts, international NGOs, and scholars.
+CRL's research also identified practical measures, tools, and standards for improving practice and ensuring the integrity and durability of electronic evidence.

 Profiles and Reports